kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - Sprints are numbered (and can have a commodity name)
   - E.g., "Sprint1 - Gold", "Sprint2 - Natural gas"
-- We have a single Sprint for the entire company, since the teams are only a convenience to split the work (but we win or lose together)
+- We have a single Sprint for the entire company, since the teams are only a convenience for splitting the work (but we win or lose together)

 ## Pipelines